-The DD Form 1391 is used by the Department of Defense to submit requirements and justifications in support of funding requests for military construction to Congress.
-The DD Form 1391 Processor System is the Web-accessible system that assists users in preparing, submitting, reviewing, correcting, printing and archiving DD Forms 1391 and their related data, in accordance with Army Regulation 420-1, Army Facilities Management.
+The DD Form 1391 Processor System has an automated capability via the Web that assist users in preparing, submitting, reviewing, certifying, printing and archiving DD Form 1391s and their related data, in accordance with Army Regulation 420-1, “Army Facilities Management.”

-The U.S. Army Engineering and Support Center, Huntsville, as the assigned responsible agency for the DD Form 1391 Processor System since 1980, is responsible for fielding, operation, maintenance, user assistance, and training to customers worldwide.
-The DD Form 1391 Processor and related systems cover a broad spectrum of unique needs and requirements associated with policies and procedures governing DD1391 Forms and related documentation.
+As the assigned responsible agency for the DD Form 1391 Processor System since 1980, the U.S. Army Engineering and Support Center, Huntsville is responsible for operation, maintenance, fielding, user assistance, and training to customers worldwide.
+The DD Form 1391 Processor and related applications cover a broad spectrum of unique requirements associated with policies and procedures governing the DD Form 1391 and related documentation.

 - Automatic tracking of the status of a project as it proceeds through review channels.
 By accessing the system, the user can monitor the project and see any modification or alteration, and review comments concerning it.
 The user can also determine the exact location of the project at any time during the military construction planning and programming process.